Mr-Ryzen-dev/Mr-Ryzen-dev/README.md

 <h2 align="center"> 🗒️ About Me: </h2>

 - I'm a developer from Saint-Petersburg
-- In my free time I love to develop games and create movies in Blender, Obsidian and Unreal Engine 5
+- In my free time I love to build a creative projects in Blender, Obsidian and Unreal Engine 5

 <h3 align="center"> 🌐 Join me and my community: </h2>